plotly/plotlylab/README.md

 into a single conda package.
 For background on this approach, see https://github.com/jonmmease/jupyterlab_delux

+**Note:** A conda environment with PlotlyLab installed with take up just under 3GB of disk space

 ### Installation instructions (now)

  1. Download and install miniconda: https://conda.io/miniconda.html